-- a.
-Good ventilation of kitchens when washing, cooking or drying damp clothes is essential.
+- Good ventilation of kitchens when washing, cooking or drying damp clothes is essential.
 Open the skylights or windows slightly, but keep the door closed as much as possible. - b.
 After showering, keep the bathroom window or skylights open, and shut the bathroom door long enough to dry off the room. - c.
 In all other areas provide some ventilation.
 Fixed ventilation is provided in accordance with BS EN 721: 1998 this is through skylights and 'Heki roof lights' in the roofs and from ventilators through the floor under cookers, doors and in bed boxes it is important not to block these.

-Too much ventilation in cold weather is uncomfortable and wastes heat.
+uncomfortable and wastes heat.
 All that is needed is a very slightly opened window or skylights.
 Opening a skylight or 'Heki; rooflights partially or windows opened to about 1cm will usually be sufficient.